-The biggest hurdle for these students is fear.
-Fear of you, the bigger teens, of making a fool of themselves, basically a fear of everything!
+There is usually one big hurdle – FEAR.
+Fear of you, the older teens, making a fool of themselves, basically a fear of everything!
 You can fix that by taking away the reasons for those fears.
 So, first thing you should do is make sure that all upcoming students know who you are and are comfortable with you.
 Ideally, you should start in the year before they’re promoted, so that by the time they come to you you’re old friends.
 If you haven’t done that you should start, but for the bunch this year you should take a crash course in introductions.
 To overcome their fear of the older students, have a few of your leaders take some time to befriend the new students.
-It means a lot when a senior comes over to a sixth grader and invites him to play Halo or for a girl to just come and talk for a bit.
+It means a lot when a student leader comes over to a sixth grader and invites him to play Halo or for a girl to just come and talk for a bit.
 They don’t have to adopt the kid, but if your leaders make it a priority to include the new kids then the others will take their cue from them.
 Finally, it can be intimidating to walk into youth group for the first time and not know whats going on.
 A possible suggestion for this is to take your student leaders and host a “practice youth group” meeting.
 You don’t have to call it that, but thats what it would be.
 Its just a way for these incoming students to see what you do without having to look like a fool in front of the larger group.
 You walk through what you do, and why you do them, and your expectations (or rules).
 You might even consider including the parents of these kids for this, so that they will be able to see.
 Who knows, you might even find some new adult volunteers as well!

 Speaking of parents, you need to make sure that you get to know the parents as well.
 Parents need to buy into your ministry and see the importance of it, since for the next 4+ years they will likely be the primary mode of transportation.
 Let these parents know about your ministry and all that you do.
 Make them WANT to bring their kids to youth group and the activities, not just feel like they have to.
 If done right, you will have willing advocates for the next 7 years.
 If done poorly, you could have barriers for ministry.